twitocode/Tantalum/content/University/What helps me to study.md

 eat + no sleep = can focus for bursts no eat + sleep = cant focus eat + sleep = focus mode

+# Things i struggled with this semester
+1. Taking notes during class.
+I literally wrote down everything, people like kyle go way way too fast.
+2. I do not look at my stuff after school **VERY BAD**
+3. Did not ask any questions
+4. Didnt do homework everyday, only like a week before midterm/exam